ECS153/final-project-12am/milestones.md

 ## Weekly report
 ### What you did last week
 - Tim Van:
+  + Deployed Production Server to Linode with proper precautions in place (setting up firewalls etc.)
+  + Tested the data flow of the entire stack.
 - Linyi Li:
 - Linda Li:
   + Implemented POST request handler which the server will receive a video and a username string